susimsek/GraphqlMicroserviceFullstack/README.md

  ./deploy.sh -u
 ```

-The Fullstack GraphQL App be accessed with ingress from the link below.
+The Fullstack GraphQL App be accessed with ingress from the link below.(default nginx ingress)
 https://gqlmsweb.susimsek.github.io

-The OAuth2 Authorization Server be accessed with ingress from the link below.
+The OAuth2 Authorization Server be accessed with ingress from the link below. (default nginx ingress)
 https://auth.susimsek.github.io

 # Used Technologies